Full list of Ontario neighbourhoods where the COVID-19 vaccine will be available to those 18+

 Who is eligible?

-The Ontario government says the province will start vaccinations of education workers starting the week of April 12, including staff who work with special education students and staff in high-risk neighbourhoods in Toronto and Peel Region.
+The Ontario government says the province will start vaccinating education workers the week of April 12, including staff who work with special education students and staff in high-risk neighbourhoods in Toronto and Peel Region.

-The province also said that people over the age of 18 in these neighbourhoods in Toronto and Peel Region would also be prioritized for a vaccine.
+The province also said that people in the general population who are over the age of 18 in these neighbourhoods in Toronto and Peel Region would also be prioritized for a vaccine.

 In these neighbourhoods, officials said they would target people in high-risk congregate settings, residential buildings, faith-based facilities and those working for large employers.